slidenerd/ec2-mean-test/EC2.md

 We are going to install Ubuntu 18.04 on EC2.
 Why not Amazon Linux or Amazon Linux 2?

+ 1. Amazon Linux seems to be maintained independently by Amazon as per [THIS serverfault answer](https://serverfault.com/questions/275736/amazon-linux-vs-ubuntu-for-amazon-ec2)

 ## Create an Account on AWS